drmrgd/mocha_torrent_tools/README.md

 - vcfExtractor.pl: A program to extract data from VCF files generated from the TS v4.0.
 Can either extract the whole dataset or a specific variant by position, and print out a simplified variant call listing.

+- genemed_compare.pl: Starting with the XLS GeneMed reports, compare